Mahler Festival in Amsterdam

 Special Taxes: Special taxes and airport levies that can only be paid in cash at the destination.
 We will endeavour to advise you of these charges (if any) before you depart.

 Visas: Costs associated with obtaining visas for countries visited on your tour.
-Please note that Australian and New Zealand passport holders are required to complete an ETIAS travel authorisation to enter the Netherlands.
+From mid-2025, travellers entering European countries will be required to obtain an ETIAS travel authorisation.
+For further information on ETIAS applications visit https://travel-europe.europa.eu/etias_en

 Travel Insurance: Please note that you are required to have comprehensive travel insurance to cover you for the duration of your tour.
 If you live in Australia, Hayllar Music Tours can organise your travel insurance for you.
 Please contact them at phone 02 9669 9181 / +61 2 9669 9181 (Australia / International) or email contact@hayllarmusictours.com